Skip to content

 Self-references

-Contracts and traits have a built-in identifier self, which is used for referring to their fields (persistent state variables and constants) and methods (internal functions):
+Contracts and traits have a built-in identifier self, which is used to refer to their fields (persistent state variables and constants) and methods (internal functions):

 contract Example {